dylan-dinh/PAMela/README.md

 # PAMela

-simple PAM module for encrypted folder with password
+simple PAM module in C for encrypted folder with password